Free Bonus Dividend At 7.42% From Market Failure

 Conclusion

 NLY-E is currently sitting at a hold rating for me and I see two options.
 The first option is for investors who are already long NLY-E. This option is absurdly simple, sit on your hands and do nothing.
 The other option is for investors who want to take advantage of a pricing failure.
-They could buy shares of NLY-E and look to close the position when NLY-E trades within a couple pennies of NLY-C.
+They could buy shares of NLY-E and look to close the position when NLY-E trades within a couple of pennies of NLY-C.

-NLY-C and NLY-D are poor investments when there is an option which is far superior in yield and coming from the same company.
-If I were holding NLY-C or NLY-D the first thing I would do is set as limit sell order to close out the position.
+NLY-C and NLY-D are poor investments when there is an option, which is far superior in yield and coming from the same company.
+If I were holding NLY-C or NLY-D, the first thing I would do is set as limit sell order to close out the position.
 If investors want to maintain exposure to NLY's preferred shares, they could immediately move that capital to NLY-E. The difference in the share price would effectively create another quarterly dividend from the transaction.

 If you want to know more about finding the best opportunities in preferred shares, consider joining my service for the best research on preferred shares.
 In addition to constantly updating models with clear buy and sell target prices, I also offer free text message and e-mail alerts when I find a great deal.
 Anyone who signs up before July 1st, 2017 will be able to lock in annual rates at only $330 per year.